Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 • Ensure that your bedroom environment is conducive to sleep by keeping it cool, dark and quiet.

-• Limit exposure to screens before bedtime, as the emitted by electronic devices can disrupt the production of melatonin, the hormone responsible for regulating sleep.
+• Limit exposure to screens before bedtime, as the blue light emitted by electronic devices can disrupt the production of melatonin, the hormone responsible for regulating sleep.

 • Incorporate physical activity during the day to help improve both sleep quality and overall cognitive function.